-Through successful work programs conducted in 2016, FAR’s prospecting and sampling confirmed the presence of lithium in the spodumene bearing pegmatites.
+Through successful work programs conducted in 2016, Far Resource’s prospecting and sampling confirmed the presence of lithium in the spodumene bearing pegmatites.
 Three drill programs have been completed to date, delivering high-grade lithium assays from all drill holes.
-In 2017, FAR expanded their property holdings around the Zoro claim, optioning 2200 ha of contiguous land, plus another 1829 ha through a recent MOU covering.
+In 2017, Far Resources expanded their property holdings around the Zoro claim, optioning 2200 ha of contiguous land, plus another 1829 ha through a recent MOU.

-FAR plans to further assess the amount of high-grade lithium spodumene in Dyke 1 through a winter drill program, reaching the dyke’s deeper levels (>150).
-Additionally, FAR’s planned winter drill program will expand to Dyke’s 5 and 7, where they will test the historic high-grade lithium drill intersections and recent assay results from trench and outcrop sampling of both dykes.
+Far Resources plans to further assess the amount of high-grade lithium spodumene in Dyke 1 through a winter drill program, reaching the dyke’s deeper levels (>150).
+Additionally, the planned winter drill program will expand to Dykes 5 and 7, to test the historic high-grade lithium drill intersections and recent assay results from trench and outcrop sampling of both dykes.

 Far Resources Zoro Lithium project hosts seven identified pegmatite dykes with high grade lithium found in six dykes to date.

 The energy storage revolution is generating high demand for lithium with some analysts forecasting order-of-magnitude demand increases.